8398a7/gen-lgtm/README.md

   version     Print version information

 Flags:
-  -d, --dist string    Distribution image path (default "dist.gif") -h, --help           help for gen-lgtm
+  -r, --dir string     Converts gif images in a specified folder.
+The image name is "original-image-dist.gif" -d, --dist string    Distribution image path
+  -h, --help           help for gen-lgtm
   -i, --image string   Overwrite the LGTM image
   -l, --loop int       Number of loops in the gif image.
 If 0 is specified, it is an infinite loop (default -1)